allmaps/allmaps/apps/cli/README.md

 allmaps <command> --help
 ```

-## Development
+### Development

-In local development, run the compiled code using `node` when testing the `allmaps` command:
+In local development, run the compiled code using a JavaScript runtime like `node`.
+The equivalent of the `allmaps` command is then:

 ```bash
 node ./dist/index.js